From Tokenizer Bias to Backbone Capability: A Controlled Study of LLMs for Time Series Forecasting: Experiments

 \subsection{Detailed Experimental Analysis}

-To provide thorough analyses of LLMs for time series prediction, we further address the following three questions.
+To provide comprehensive analyses of LLMs for time series forecasting, we further address the following four questions.

-\textit{Question 1: Can LLM Effectively Leverage Its Vocabulary for Time Series Prediction?}
+\textbf{\textit{Question 1: Can LLM Effectively Leverage Its Vocabulary for Time Series Prediction?}}

-Large language models operate by modeling relationships within their vocabulary, implying that time series tokens need to be within the area of the model's vocabulary for the LLM pre-trained backbone to be effectively leveraged.
-We applied t-SNE dimensionality reduction to the token representations from Model A's encoder for each dataset and compared them with the token representations from GPT-2's vocabulary, illustrated in Figure~\ref{f:gpt vocab}.
-The results show that the encoder-decoder adapted for the LLM maps time series patches into areas outside the distribution of the vocabulary, with a clear boundary and nearly no overlap.
-This indicates that when Model A performs time series prediction tasks, it relies on out-of-distribution generalization rather than leveraging its language modeling capabilities.
+LLMs operate by modeling relationships within their vocabulary, implying that time series tokens need to be within the area of the model's vocabulary for the LLM pre-trained backbone to be effectively leveraged.
+We applied t-SNE dimensionality reduction to the token representations from Train-TD's Tokenizer for each dataset and compared them with the token representations from GPT-2's vocabulary, illustrated in Figure~\ref{f:gpt vocab}.
+The results show that the Tokenizer-Detokenizer adapted for the LLM maps time series patches into areas outside the distribution of the vocabulary, with a clear boundary and nearly no overlap.
+This indicates that when Train-TD performs time series prediction tasks, it relies on out-of-distribution generalization rather than leveraging its language modeling capabilities.